TheRustyPickle/Pulse/CONFIG.md

 * `id`: (Number) Unique ID of the quiz.
 Mandatory field
 * `answer`: (String) The sentence or word that will be considered as answer to the quiz.
 Mandatory field
 * `reply_with`: (String) The message that will be sent to the user who gives the correct answer.
 Mandatory field
 * `end_at`: (String) The time when the quiz will end in UTC.
+Default value is no end time.
 Replies after this will not be checked.
 Optional field

 ## Further questions